 Homeless and insecurely housed populations live everywhere around the world.
 The most recent global housing-focused survey, conducted by the United Nations in 2005, estimated a worldwide homeless population of 100 million, with up to 1.6 billion people occupying inadequate housing (2).
 Therefore, investments in any geography can adopt a gender lens to address homelessness and housing insecurity.

-Investments in projects that specifically consider and address the needs of women and GSM in a particular context, putting in place the policies required to reduce housing instability and ensure equal access, will likely be significantly better than what would happen otherwise.
+Investments in projects that specifically consider and address the needs of women and GSM in a particular context when implementing policies to reduce housing instability and ensure equal access will likely be significantly better than projects that do not take such considerations into account.
 In some cases, the resulting new or supportive housing could be the difference between life and death.

-Given the typical share in developed countries of women and GSM in the total homeless population, roughly 40–50% of homeless populations could experience positive change from investments in accessible and affordable housing projects implemented with a gender lens.
+Given women and GSM's typical share of developed countries' total homeless populations, roughly 40–50% of homeless populations could experience positive change from investments in accessible and affordable housing projects implemented with a gender lens.

 The following are examples of change experienced by women and GSM through projects aligned with this strategy: